OpenDSA/OpenDSA/RST/en/Glossary.rst

       produced by the traversal
       (as well as the process that created that listing).

+   equidistribution property
+      In random number theory, this means that a given series of random numbers cannot be described more briefly than simply listing it out.

    equivalence class
       An :term:`equivalence relation` can be used to partition a set into equivalence classes.